Evaluating Policing Approaches and Institutionalizing Smart Policing

 Research Partner: Temple University (Dr. Jerry Ratcliffe)

 Philadelphia has received two SPI grants from the Bureau of Justice Assistance.
 The first initiative (2010-2012) was to conduct a test the effectiveness of three policing strategies; foot patrol, problem-solving, and an offender-focused strategy.

-The next generation of SPI in Philadelphia incorporates the lessons learned from the first initiative, which moves away from randomized experiments to an organizational change model with a comprehensive effort to address violent crime in Philadelphia.
+The second generation (2012-current) of SPI in Philadelphia incorporates the lessons learned from the first initiative, which moves away from randomized experiments to an organizational change model with a comprehensive effort to address violent crime in Philadelphia.
 The early lessons relate to implementation challenges such as: significant variation in the enthusiasm with which strategies were implemented and adopted; varying levels of command understanding about each strategy and what it was trying to achieve; a lack of crime analysis to help guide district commander staff in the Police Service Areas (PSAs); a lack of integration with the crime briefings at headquarters; and the absence of a mechanism to maintain each strategy when other short-term tactical priorities emerged.